MajorLeagueBaseball/g5-component/docs/composition.md

 ###### DRAFT Apr 12 2017

-Living in the `document` requires following the tree structure of HTML.
+Living in the browser `document` requires following the tree structure of HTML.

 To allow this, components should have a quality known as [composability](https://en.wikipedia.org/wiki/Composability).